-Pregnancy category: C; neonates exposed to antipsychotic drugs during 3rd trimester of pregnancy are at risk for extrapyramidal or withdrawal symptoms after delivery; these complications vary in severity, in some cases being self-limited and in other cases necessitating ICU support and prolonged hospitalization
+Neonates exposed to antipsychotic drugs during 3rd trimester of pregnancy are at risk for EPS or withdrawal symptoms after delivery; these complications vary in severity, with some being self-limited and others requiring ICU support and prolonged hospitalization

 A: Generally acceptable.
 Controlled studies in pregnant women show no evidence of fetal risk.

 B: May be acceptable.
 Either animal studies show no risk but human studies not available or animal studies showed minor risks and human studies done and showed no risk.

 C: Use with caution if benefits outweigh risks.
 Animal studies show risk and human studies not available or neither animal nor human studies done.